nexopos/core/README.md

 composer require nexopos/core:dev-main
 ```

-You'll instruct composer to allow such a project by editing the composer.json file with:
+You'll instruct Composer to allow such a project by editing the composer.json file with:

 ```json
 "minimum-stability": "dev",